ihzarizkyk/specsphones/README.md

 # About SpecsPhones

-SpecsPhones is API for public and loaded phones specification information data.
+SpecsPhones is API for public and loaded phones specification information data Created by Mochammad Ihza Rizky Karim.

 # EndPoints